jaw1999/mavlink_to_cot/README.md

 # MAVLink to CoT Converter

 A Python-based web application that converts MAVLink telemetry data to Cursor on Target (CoT) format for integration with TAK systems.
-Features a dark-themed web interface for configuration and monitoring.

 ## Features